New Zealand E-commerce Market Size and Share

 New Zealand E-commerce Market Analysis by Mordor Intelligence

-The New Zealand e-commerce market is valued at USD 3.25 billion in 2025 and is projected to reach USD 5.09 billion by 2030, advancing at a 9.39% CAGR.
+The New Zealand e-commerce market size is estimated at USD 3.25 billion in 2025 and is projected to reach USD 5.09 billion by 2030, advancing at a 9.39% CAGR.
 Growing smartphone penetration, near-universal fibre coverage, and supportive government programmes create a favourable demand environment.
 Cross-border parcel agreements with Australia and China cut delivery friction and widen product availability, while payment innovations such as Buy Now Pay Later (BNPL) lift basket sizes and conversion.
 Retailers respond with integrated omnichannel strategies that blend in-store pickup, same-day delivery, and loyalty data analytics.
 Intensifying competition from global marketplaces pushes local incumbents to deepen AI-driven personalisation and invest in fulfilment automation.

 Key Report Takeaways